 Two regional-scale landslide hazard maps have been produced that cover the project area.
-Colton (1991) does not show the property to be underlain by or adjacent to landslide deposits.
-Elliott and Harty (2010) shows deposits mapped as "Landslide undifferentiated from talus and/or colluvial deposits" southwest of the property.
-Most recently and more site-specific, Western Geologic (2012) used the Elliott and Harty (2010) map as a base map, which shows "mixed slope colluvium, shallow landslides, and talus" deposits southwest of the property (see Figure A-8).
+Colton (1991) does not show the property to be underlain by or adjacent to landslide deposits, though landslides are mapped near the northeastern and southeastern margins of the property.
+Consistent with Colton (1991), Elliott and Harty (2010) shows deposits mapped as "Landslide undifferentiated from talus and/or colluvial deposits" near the northeastern and southeastern margins of the property.
+Most recently and more site-specific, Western Geologic (2012) used the Elliott and Harty (2010) map as a base map, which shows Pleistocene landslide deposits northeast of the property, though the landslide deposits shown to the southeast of the property on Colton (1991) and Elliott and Harty (2010) are not present (see Figure A-9).